sociology

 Greek Mythology and Poetics

 Gregory Nagy here provides a far-reaching assessment of the relationship between myth and ritual in ancient Greek society.
 Nagy illuminates in particular the forces of interaction and change that transformed the Indo-European linguistic and cultural heritage into distinctly Greek social institutions between the eighth and the fifth centuries B.C.
-Included… Read more
+Included in the volume are thirteen of Nagy’s major essays—all extensively revised for book publication—on various aspects of the Hellenization of… Read more

 Hostages in Republican Rome

 “Is a study of hostageship in the Roman Republic worth the considerable effort?
 The answer must be an unequivocal yes; the institution is an important part of Rome’s political history.
-The exaction of hostages occurs in all periods and in all geographical regions of the empire; it is synonymous with… Read more
+The exaction of hostages occurs in all periods and in all geographical regions of the empire; it is synonymous with Roman victory and Roman expansion.
+Indeed, the very importance of the practice is responsible for the fragmentary nature of the… Read more